VolmitSoftware/docs/iris/87-maintainer-release-readiness.md

 title: "Maintainer - Release Readiness"
 description: "Iris documentation: Maintainer - Release Readiness"
 published: true
-date: 2026-08-09T00:00:00.000Z
+date: 2026-08-12T00:00:00.000Z
 tags: "iris"
 editor: markdown
 dateCreated: 2026-08-09T00:00:00.000Z
 ---
 **Internal living tracker.** Engineering checklist for preparing Iris for a public release on Bukkit-family servers, Fabric, Forge, and NeoForge.
-Complete this checklist before running [Maintainer - Release Checklist](/iris/86-maintainer-release-checklist).
-Checkbox state and historical evidence below are maintained as work proceeds; they are not a frozen product manual for operators.
+Complete this checklist before running [86 - Maintainer - Release Checklist](/iris/86-maintainer-release-checklist).
+Checkbox state and the run history below are maintained as work proceeds; they are not a frozen product manual for operators.

 The goal is to correct confirmed defects without silently changing valid pack output, public behavior, or platform parity.
 A behavior change is acceptable when it fixes a documented defect, is covered by a regression test, and is recorded in `MasterChangelog.MD`.

 The current runtime pass prioritizes isolated world creation, deterministic generation, pregeneration, and profiling.
 Hotload, reload, and shutdown refinement remains in the later lifecycle gates.
 Automated release builds, tagged bundles, and publishing infrastructure are deferred; public-beta work uses manually built artifacts and focuses on plugin/mod correctness and stability.

-Cross-links: GoldenHash ([Determinism & Goldenhash](/iris/32-determinism-goldenhash)), operator smokes ([Operator Runbooks & Smoke Tests](/iris/31-operator-runbooks-smoke-tests)), performance knobs ([Performance Tuning](/iris/33-performance-tuning)), MC bump ([Maintainer - MC Version Bump](/iris/85-maintainer-mc-version-bump)).
+Cross-links: GoldenHash ([32 - Determinism & Goldenhash](/iris/32-determinism-goldenhash)), operator runbooks ([31 - Operator Runbooks](/iris/31-operator-runbooks)), performance knobs ([33 - Performance Tuning](/iris/33-performance-tuning)), MC bump ([85 - Maintainer - MC Version Bump](/iris/85-maintainer-mc-version-bump)).

+## How to maintain this tracker

+Work from the first incomplete blocking section.
+For each checked item, preserve the exact commit, platform artifact, input pack/seed, command or workload, and result outside this document; summarize only stable conclusions here.
+When a fix supersedes an earlier note, rewrite the note instead of stacking contradictory history.

+Automated tests, server startup, real-player gameplay, profiler captures, and publishing are distinct checks.
+Mark only what was actually observed, and leave client-operated or cross-server checks open until they have been run.

 ## Completion rules